EEN421/EEN421.github.io/_posts/2023-10-04-Configure-a-ChatBot-with-Azure-OpenAI-Studio.md

 <br/>

 Here's a fun one, you can choose between different pre-defined purposes.
 Writing a screenplay?
 Try the Shakespeare writing assistant!
 Working on your taxes?
-Try the IRS tax chatbot (but definitely don't rely solely on this when filing your taxes, you've been warned!)
+Try the IRS tax chatbot (but definitely don't rely solely on this when filing your taxes, you've been warned! &#129297; )

 ![](/assets/img/OpenAI/Setup/25.png)

 <br/>

-The next step is making the deployment available.
-Click on the **View Code** button to view sample python integration code you can use to start integrating your current prompt and settings into your application:
+The _next step is making the deployment available._ Click on the **View Code** button to view sample python integration code you can use to start integrating your current prompt and settings into your application:

 ![](/assets/img/OpenAI/Setup/26_api.png)